-New Tele Lens
+Moment Tele Lens

-The new 60mm telephoto lens lets you get even closer to your subject without needing to use your phone’s digital zoom.
+The 60mm telephoto lens lets you get even closer to your subject without needing to use your phone’s digital zoom.
 The 2x optical zoom is ideal for portraits, or subjects you physically can’t get closer to for one reason or another.

 This model of lens has evolved over time to become sharp in the center and slightly blurred around the edges, giving your shots a more natural-looking depth of field.
-It’s especially useful if your phone camera doesn’t have a portrait mode or lens blur built in, since it creates a similar effect.
+It’s especially useful if your phone camera doesn’t have a portrait mode or lens blur built-in, since it creates a similar effect.

 If you need to get even closer to the action, you can also pair this lens with your phone’s digital zoom.
 You will lose some image quality this way, but as long as you don’t overdo it, should still end up with a usable shot.

 Like the wide-angle version, the Moment Tele is also coated to prevent lens flare, and is made from aerospace-grade metal and hand-polished glass.